Top 10 Bar Games

 Big buck hunter was always going to make it on this list.
 Out of all the arcade games this has got to be the best one in a bar.
 It is quick, simple and easy to mock friends that suck at it.
 There is one problem with it except that you will still look like an anti-social geek at the back of a bar playing video games.

 I don’t know if hipsters have claimed Bocce as their own, but a lot of trendy (hipster) bars are putting Bocce court in and it is great.
 Instead of sitting around in a quiet wine bar now there is Bocce.
-With up to 8 people playing this is excellent game for good time, with only negative being that once you have couple of drinks under your belt it’s hard to know who is winning.
+With up to 8 people playing this is an excellent bar game for good time, with only negative being that once you have couple of drinks under your belt it’s hard to know who is winning.

-One of the great carnival games, but instead of winning a prize put some drinks on the line.
+One of the great carnival games and bar games, but instead of winning a prize put some drinks on the line.
 Plus there are many creative drinking games that have been done with skee-ball.
 7 different holes means 7 possible drink options so if you suck at Skee-Ball you’re going to be on the floor quick.

 Traditional darts are great!
-This game looks cool and you can really get involved, but now with technology the cork board and counting is over.
+This bar game looks cool and you can really get involved, but now with technology the cork board and counting is over.
 Electronic darts is great because doesn’t matter how many people are playing it can keep track of everything what has made it more attractive.

 One the best way to play is in teams which is good because more people more drama (I mean Fun).
 When played in a bar everyone can become a great spectator of sport too.
 Foosball is fast and with teams of 2 you know there will always be 2 people that think they can beat you.